willstepp/writings/hunger/hunger.md

 There was a jar of water on a table and Mika poured some into his hand and fed it to his father.
 When the moisture hit Sakima's lips he came around and recognized his son.
 There were tears in his eyes.
 He took the smaller hands of his son into his and squeezed them.

-Son, his father said, come to me.
+Son, his father said, come and see.

 Mika placed his head against his father's chest and smelled a bitter salve.
 He looked towards the ceiling and saw the shadows of Yaholo's movements dance across the ceiling plaster.
 Underneath a bench Mika saw a hen perched.
 Oblivious to what was going on it pecked at the ground.
 Mika grew angry at it being there, at those stupid black eyes watching all.